jundalisay/sp/content/en/research/sarkar/psychology/part-1b.md

 <!-- Phaliśyatiiti vishvásah siddherprathama lakśańam;
 Dvitiiyaḿ shraddhayá yuktaḿ trtiiyaḿ gurupújanam. -->

+{{< l a="Shiva" >}}
-[There are seven requirements for success in any mission.
+There are seven requirements for success in any mission.
 The first is firm determination: “I must succeed.”
 The second is reverence.
-The third is guru pújá, or constant remembrance of one’s spiritual master.]
+The third is guru pújá, or constant remembrance of one’s spiritual master.
+{{< /l >}}

 In Sanskrit, gu means “darkness” and ru means “dispeller”.